CHILD SUPPORT

 Can Child Support Be Modified Due to Misuse?

-Parents typically aren’t required to track or show proof of what they use child support payments for, and allegations of child support misuse rarely stand up in court.
+Parents typically aren’t required to track or show proof of what they use support payments for, and allegations of misuse rarely stand up in court.
 For instance, you can’t request an order adjustment simply because you don’t like the way the funds are being spent.

-However, if the case were severe, for example, the children were being denied basic care (food/shelter) while child support funds were used for other non-essentials, such as luxury vehicles or vacations, evidence of that misuse could factor into custody determination and affect the child support order.
+However, if the case were severe, for example, the children were being denied basic care (food/shelter) while funds were used for other non-essentials, such as luxury vehicles or vacations, evidence of that misuse could factor into custody determination and affect the order.

-The misuse of child support funds is another topic where the specifics of the case have a significant impact on the likelihood of success.
-It’s best to consult with a Denver child support attorney for individualized guidance.
+The misuse of funds is another topic where the specifics of the case have a significant impact on the likelihood of success.
+It’s best to consult with an attorney for individualized guidance.

 What Qualifies as a Reason to Request a Child Support Order Modification?